 To make your goals and tasks more attainable, so you don’t give up or lose motivation, you can break down what you want to do into smaller more manageable chunks, and one of the best ways to do that is to use SMART Goals.
 For more information on what SMART Goals are and how you can use them, check out my article: SMART Goals: An Amazing Way To Achieve Your Aims.

 When confronted with an overwhelming section of choices, you could try creating a list of criteria that needs to be met, and which you’d be willing to compromise on.
 This will help you eliminate a lot of your options.

 For example, if you wanted to learn a skill, such as dancing, you could add location, costs, dance style, time, etc. to your list of criteria to help you pick a class to join.

 A lot of reasons why we end up sabotaging ourselves are due to our deep-seated issues from our past.
 However, it can also be something recent that we’re overlooking, such as the slow-building stress which could be leading you to burnout or an unresolved argument with your partner.
 Thus, looking for the root cause of why we’re sabotaging ourselves is a great way to overcome it.

 There are a couple of methods that can be used to help you identify this: going to counselling, for deep-rooted issues; writing down your thoughts and feelings about past events; or keeping a journal to help identify causes in the present.
-To find out more about the benefits of journaling and how to do it, visit my post: Journaling: The Self-Care Go To.
+To find out more about the benefits of journaling and how to do it, visit my article: Journaling: What Makes It The Self-Care Go To?.

 Leave the “if only…” type of comments in the trash where they belong.
 Such thoughts are a weight around your neck, stopping you from reaching your true potential.
 Learn to accept what you can’t change, learn from your past when you can, and seek to improve your present and your future.
 Try to change your mindset, and challenge those thoughts that don’t help you better yourself, because you are worthy of more.